roni-kreinin/turtlebot4_manual/overview/features.md

     <figcaption>TurtleBot 4 Lite</figcaption>
 </figure>

 The TurtleBot 4 Lite is a barebones version of the TurtleBot 4.
 It has just the necessary components for navigation, mapping, and AI applications.
-The TurtleBot 4 has the same Raspberry Pi 4B, which sits in the cargo bay of the Create 3, as well as the same RPLIDAR A1M8.
+The TurtleBot 4 has the same Raspberry Pi 4B, which sits in the cargo bay of the Create® 3, as well as the same RPLIDAR A1M8.
 The camera on the TurtleBot 4 Lite is the [OAK-D-Lite](#oak-d-lite).
-Additional sensors and payloads can be attached to the Create 3 faceplate, or placed inside the cargo bay.
+Additional sensors and payloads can be attached to the Create® 3 faceplate, or placed inside the cargo bay.

 ## Hardware Specifications